 Danyang is off the beaten path for most tourists but well known for the locals so make sure to go over there and check it out.

-This was one of my favourite places on my travel in South Korea.
+This was one of my favourite places on my travels in South Korea.

 Day 4 Gyeongju.
 The open air museum!